-Grade 4 Grade 5 Grade 6 Overall derstanding of factors that Expectations development; , • • ility to apply health knowle edge and living skills to make elating to their personal health and well-being; 3 ility to make connections t hat relate to health and well-being • emselves and others, and how and others' health and well-being.
-Specific 1.2 Use adaptive, C1.2 Describe the C1.1 Describe the range of Expectations management, and short- and long-term effects associated with using • coping skills to help effects of alcohol use, cannabis and other illicit drugs. them respond to the and identify factors that C1.2 Identify people and various challenges can affect intoxication. community resources that can they encounter as they provide support when dealing participate in physical C2.3 Demonstrate the with choices or situations activities, develop ability to apply involving substance use and movement decision-making, addictive behaviours. competence, and assertiveness, and C2.4 Use decision-making acquire knowledge refusal skills to deal strategies and skills and an and skills related to with pressures understanding of factors healthy living. pertaining to alcohol influencing drug use to make use or other behaviours safe personal choices about the 1.5 Use a range of that could later lead to use of drugs such as alcohol, critical and creative thinking processes to C2.6 Make informed decisions assist them in making C3.3 Identify personal that demonstrate respect for connections, planning and social factors that themselves and others and help and setting goals, can affect a person's to build healthier relationships, analysing and solving decision to drink using a variety of living skills. problems, making alcohol at different C3.2 Recognize the decisions, and points in his or her life. responsibilities and risks evaluating their associated with caring for choices in connection themselves and others and with learning in health demonstrate an understanding of and physical related safety practices and education. appropriate procedures for responding to dangerous situations.
-Living Skills • · · · · · · · · · · · · · · · · · · · • • to help them respond to the eate in physical activities, develop = movement competence, and acquire knowledge and skills related to healthy living. verbal means, as appropriate, and in physical activities, develop nd skills related to healthy living. ocesses to assist them in making and solving problems, making g their choices in connect ion with learning in health and physical education.
+- Grade 4 Grade 5 Grade 6 Overall C1.
+Demonstrate an understanding of factors that contribute to healthy Expectations development; edge and living skills to make take appropriate actions r elating to their personal health and well-being; hat relate to health and well-being emselves and others, and how 0 ' and others' health and well-being.
+Specific 1.2 Use adaptive, C1.2 Describe the C1.1 Describe the range of Expectations management, and short- and long-term effects associated with using coping skills to help effects of alcohol use, cannabis and other illicit drugs. them respond to the and identify factors that can affect intoxication.
+C1.2 Identify people and various challenges they encounter as they can aneci intoxication. community resources that can provide support when dealing participate in physical C2.3 Demonstrate the with choices or situations activities, develop ability to apply involving substance use and movement decision-making, addictive behaviours. competence, and assertiveness, and C2.4 Use decision-making acquire knowledge refusal skills to deal strategies and skills and an and skills related to with pressures understanding of factors healthy living. pertaining to alcohol influencing drug use to make use or other behaviours safe personal choices about the 1.5 Use a range of l ' critical and creative addiction. tobacco, and cannabis. thinking processes to C2.6 Make informed decisions assist them in making C3.3 Identify personal that demonstrate respect for connections, planning and social factors that themselves and others and help and setting goals, can affect a person's to build healthier relationships, analysing and solving decision to drink using a variety of living skills. problems, making alcohol at different C3.2 Recognize the decisions, and points in his or her life. responsibilities and risks evaluating their associated with caring for choices in connection themselves and others and with learning in health demonstrate an understanding of and physical education. related safety practices and appropriate procedures for education. responding to dangerous situations.
+Living Skills 1.2 Use adaptive mana gement, and coping skills to help them respond to the • pate in physical activities, develop movement competence, and acquire knowledge and skills related to healthy living. verbal means, as appropriate, and interpret information accurately as they participate in physical activities, develop • nd skills related to healthy living. • ocesses to assist them in making connections, planning and setting goals, analysing and solving problems, making decisions, and evaluating their choices in connection with learning in health and physical education.